 • Instructing, directing, giving advice, or trying to change the other person

-• “Fixing,” caretaking, rescuing, protecting, or taking responsibility for the peer’s wellbeing or healing
+• “Fixing,” caretaking, rescuing, protecting, or taking responsibility for the peer’s wellbeing or healing - Peer support is:

 • non-judgmental: We do not criticize, condemn or complain.
 We are open to other points of view.
 We accept our peer’s thoughts, decisions, choices, beliefs, and feelings as their own, even if we disagree.
 We stay aware of our biases.